FrozenSonar/Fencing3DNEAT/README.md

+#NOTE:
+This repository is structured this way so that anyone who wants to test out the simulation within Unity3d wont have errors when linking this Github Repository or downloading the files from this repository.

 # A THESIS PROJECT FOR THE COMPLETION OF CCS 233 BSCS-4AAI
 Hello!
 This is a Unity3D Project created by BSCS Students of West Visayas State University - College of Information and Communications Technology.
 This Unity3D project utilizes UnitySharpNeat, Graphical Assets created and used by the team.